BitcoinDesign/Guide/guide/glossary/address.md

 ## Address reuse

 Address reuse is the practice of receiving more than one transaction to a single Bitcoin address.
-Although there are obvious usability benefits of reusing an address this practice is advised against due to the privacy and security implications of doing so.
-Not only does it negatively impact the privacy and security of the receiver, it also affects others associated with the address but not necessarily the transactions.
-Reusing an address makes it easier to correlate transactions with a particular user thus hurting the pseudonymity of the user and thus the overall censorship resistance of the network.
+Although there are obvious usability benefits of reusing an address, this practice is not recommended due to the negative impact on privacy and security.
+Reusing an address makes it easier to correlate transactions with a particular user, thus hurting the pseudonymity of the user and thus the overall censorship resistance of the network.
 More on address re-use [here](https://en.bitcoin.it/wiki/Address_reuse)

 ---